 From "Make-Do U" to Florida's Top Christian University

 Palm Beach Atlantic University was founded in 1968 as a coeducational Christian liberal arts university.
-Classes at Palm Beach Atlantic University, formally Palm Beach Atlantic College, were conducted in dowtown West Palm Beach.
+Classes at Palm Beach Atlantic University, formally Palm Beach Atlantic College, were conducted in downtown West Palm Beach.
 Currently, PBA's main campus is located on Flagler Drive with stunning views of the Intracoastal, and steps away from Palm Beach.
 The University was named for its location in the Palm Beaches and its proximity to the Atlantic Ocean.
 The first classes were held in the fall of 1968.

 PBA held its first graduation in the spring of 1972 and later that year received initial accreditation from the regional accrediting association.
 Classes were first held at 1101 South Olive Avenue in downtown West Palm Beach in the former facilities of the First Baptist Church.